porridgewithraisins/coffee-pesto/README.md

 First, install [this](https://github.com/porridgewithraisins/x11cp) xclip alternative.
 Why this requires an xclip alternative is explained on that page.

-Then, install this program like so
+Then, install this program like so (linking with gtk+-3.0 libraries)
 ```bash
 git clone https://github.com/porridgewithraisins/coffee-pesto